TechdotMN founder Mike Bollinger interviewed me at the 2017 Beta.mn event.

 Good Food Boom will be a stockpile of legal and business firepower for food entrepreneurs nationwide.
 The goal is to help your food business explode -- in a good way.
 I look forward to helping you learn how to grow and protect your business.
 Send me your questions!

-In my capacity as the International Consultant on Organic Agriculture Legislation, I am helping Ministry of Agro-Industry officials and a national team of consultants to create a new national law regulating organic production, processing and marketing in Mauritius (similar to the USDA organic laws in the United States).
+In my capacity as the International Consultant on Organic Agriculture Legislation, I am helping Ministry of Agro-Industry officials and a national team of consultants to create a new national law regulating organic production, processing and marketing in Mauritius (similar to the USDA organic standards in the United States).

 I recently spoke at my alma mater, the University of Michigan Law School.
 The Michigan Food Law and Policy Association invited me to speak about my career, my food law practice, and my advice for law students interested in working with agricultural and food entrepreneur clients.